Docworld/devart-template/project_posts/2014-03-27-MultiView.md

 I'm now rendering the 3D scene from 4 different viewpoints and displaying each one through a separate app window.
 This means that our final live scene can be shot from 4 virtual cameras and the output of these will be fed back through 4 projectors to re-create the scene.
-Any kind of view transformations can be applied to fit these to the final display (be it a wraparound cylinder or dome) but for this example (just atechnical proof of concept) I'm putting 4 cameras facing in 4 opposite corners and rendering the center of the 3D scene (world co-ordinates 0,0,0).
+Any kind of view transformations can be applied to fit these to the final display (be it a wraparound cylinder or dome) but for this example (just a technical proof of concept) I'm putting 4 cameras facing in 4 opposite corners and rendering the center of the 3D scene (world co-ordinates 0,0,0).

 ####code snippet